 On the following pages, you can read about the college and learn more about our curriculum choices and various learning support services.
 As you participate in college programs or services, I know you will find our staff members to be pleasant and helpful.
-We are here to support your learning needs and we will do what we can to assist you in the process.
+We are here to support your learning needs and we will do everything we can to help you achieve your educational goals.

 I hope that you find this catalog helpful as you begin your next level of learning.
+Please don't hesitate to let us know what we can do to make your MCC experience more fulfilling.
 Best wishes for a bright future.